BusyBox: Examples

-after /bin/ls is linked to /bin/busybox.
-This works because the first argument passed to a program is the name used for the program call, in this case the argument would be "/bin/ls".
-BusyBox would see that its "name" is "ls" and act like the "ls" program.
+Commonly, each command is exposed as a hard or symbolic link to the BusyBox executable.
+For example, if /bin/ls links to /bin/busybox then the program name command-line argument is "/bin/ls" and BusyBox treats it as the ls command.

-Appliances and reception
+Applications and Reception

 BusyBox is used by several operating systems running on embedded systems and is an essential component of distributions such as OpenWrt, OpenEmbedded (including the Yocto Project) and Buildroot.
 The Sharp Zaurus utilizes BusyBox extensively for ordinary Unix-like tasks performed on the system's shell.

 BusyBox is also an essential component of VMware ESXi, Tiny Core Linux, SliTaz 5(Rolling), and Alpine Linux, none of which are embedded distributions.

 It is necessary for several root applications on Android and is also preinstalled with some "1 Tap Root" solutions such as Kingo Root.